szweibel/workshops/DHRIFT_workshop-template.md

 README: This workshop is a template for creating new workshops.
 Please read the instructions carefully.

 General instructions for editing this template:
 1) Duplicate this file (to avoid overwriting it) and rename/save it to the name of the workshop you are creating.
-Save the file as a Markdown file (`.md`) in the `workshops` folder, with hyphens to indicate spaces.
+If you are creating your own workshop repository, save the file as a Markdown file (`.md`) in the `workshops` folder, with hyphens to indicate spaces.
 2) Edit the YAML front matter at the top of the file to include the correct information for your workshop (see more about that below).
 3) Edit the content of the workshop with your lessons.